cpjobling/eg-150-textbook/laplace_transform/8/casas.md

 ## Next time

-We will complete this course with an introduction to Frequency response analysis of periodic signals via the Fourier series.
+We will futher our study of system response by examining the effect of poles and zeros on system response.

-* {ref}`unit5`
+* {ref}`poles_and_zeros`

 ## References